Edwardian Diamond Snake Ring c.1912

-A beautiful Edwardian diamond set snake ring with a triple coilled snake realistically modelled with old-cut diamonds set to the head and small ruby eyes.
+A beautiful 9ct gold Edwardian diamond set snake ring with a triple coilled snake realistically modelled with old-cut diamonds set to the head and small ruby eyes.

 The ouroboros, a circular depiction of a snake swallowing its own tail is a symbol of eternity.